 In this part, I share interesting news from machine learning and artificial intelligence world.
-Those are mostly not very scientific articles about applications, predictions and controversies around ML.
+Those are mostly not very scientific articles about interesting applications, predictions and controversies that AI causes.

 This is it for today, thanks for reading.
 If you liked the post, let me know and please check other parts of the series.